-Pro-Trump Lawyer Lin Wood Has ‘Completely Lost His Damn Mind,’ Former Friend Says
+Pro-Trump Lawyer Lin Wood Has 'Completely Lost His Damn Mind,' Former Friend Says

 According to The New York Times, former colleagues described Wood as someone "who shares many traits" with the president, including his opposition to mainstream media — which he also uses to build his brand — and his penchant for intimidating enemies with lawsuits and shocking the people around him.
 The publication pointed to lawyers who have worked alongside Wood who said that he is "animated and aggressive" both in the courtroom and in his everyday life.

 Still, like Ziegler, some of his former colleagues claim that Wood has changed amid his apparent jump into the world of right-wing conspiracy theories.
-Timothy Terrell, a law professor at Emory, said the Wood of today “bears basically no resemblance” to the person he used to know.
+Timothy Terrell, a law professor at Emory University, said the Wood of today "bears basically no resemblance" to the person he used to know.

 Per CNN, Wood's recent behavior has led to his removal from various social media platforms.
 After being temporarily suspended from Twitter for inciting violence, he was permanently banned from the platform for promoting the riots that took over the U.S. Capitol.
 Elsewhere, Parler removed the previously mentioned call for Pence to be executed by firing squads.